prymitive/upaas/configuration.rst

   Path where application directory will be placed inside system image.

-``domain``
+``domains``
 ..........

-  Every application will be accessible using system domain, this is where name of this domain is specified.
+  Every application will be accessible using:
-  This domain must belong to you and point to uPaaS router nodes (using dns round robin or virtual ip).
+    * automatic system domain (use ``app.domains.system`` key to set it)
+    * custom domain assigned by the user (user must own this domain or at least be able to modify it) All domains used in application must point to uPaaS router nodes, user will be notified during custom domain assigment.
+  To protect from domain hijacking every custom domain that user want to assign to his application must be verified.
+  This is done by checking if domain contains TXT record with application key.
+  This can be disabled if only trusted apps are deployed in uPaaS cluster, set ```apps.domains.validation = False``` to disable it.

 ``tcp``
 .......